drohr/for-cli/README.md

 ## for-cli

-Simple python CLI to interact with the REST-API for foreman. http://theforeman.org/
+Simple python CLI to interact with the REST API for foreman. http://theforeman.org/

 Make sure to change the default username/password and baseurl for your foreman installation or use the --username/password/baseurl flags.